hiteshshetty-dev/runscope-sanity-runner/README.md

   * webhookUrl: The URL for the webhook.
 * shareReportToFollowingUsers: An array of email addresses to which reports will be shared.
 * googleCredentialsPath: The file path to your Google credentials JSON file.
+* threadMessagePrefix: (optional) The prefix message to be added in thread message

 ## Retrieving Configuration Details